ZahraAhmed1/Practical-Project/README.md

 ## The Application

-Here is the front page of
+Here is the front page of the app.
+It is very basic but can easily be adapted and changed on the servers.

 <img width="314" alt="2021-07-19 (17)" src="https://user-images.githubusercontent.com/84967213/126113148-e04f46df-4af1-414a-939d-abf3843ee7f7.png">